 Option 1 – Install a ridge vent.
 This will involve cutting a slot in the peak (ridge) of your roof.
 A special vent is then installed over the slot to keep out water and allow rising air to escape.
 Some types of ridge vents are shingled over, some are purely aluminum.
 I like the looks of the ones that you shingle over.
 The aluminum only ones are easier to install.
 One type that you shingle over is a thick mesh that just rolls out over the cut opening in the ridge and then cap shingles are installed over that.

 You would need a ridge vent, in a sufficient length, plus new cap shingles.
 If you want details on installing that please let us know.

 Option 2 – Install gable vents.
 These go in each gable end wall.
 They install much like a window.
 You would need to cut a hole for the size of vent you choose.
 These vents come in aluminum, vinyl, wood and composites.
 Many sizes, shapes, styles and colors are available.

-Lastly – Please keep in mind.
-If you have a low slope, not steep, roof you cannot safely install a ridge vent and not expect leaks.
+Finally, please keep in mind, if you have a low slope, not steep, roof you cannot safely install a ridge vent and not expect leaks.
 Your only choice for a low slope roof is a gable vent.

 Feel free to let us know if you have additional questions and feel free to send along some pictures.